 - Must be in good standing and eligible to return to previous institution. - Prospective transfer students who do not meet the expected requirements will be reviewed by the Admissions Committee on an individual basis to determine acceptance.
-The Admissions Committee reserves the right to accept students on a conditional basis or to deny admission. - Union College will record a summary of transfer credits, indicating the total number of hours accepted and the quality point average at the sending institution.
+The Admissions Committee reserves the right to accept students on a conditional basis or to deny admission. - Union College will record a summary of transfer credits, indicating the total number of hours accepted.
 Union accepts only transfer work in courses with a grade of "C" or above. - Eighty-one (81) semester hours is the maximum number of hours that will be accepted from a two-year institution. - A student transferring from a four-year institution must satisfactorily complete thirty (30) hours at Union College before being eligible for graduation. - Transfer credits will be accepted at the level of the initiating institution.
 Therefore, a student transferring from a two-year institution must accumulate thirty-nine (39) semester hours of upper division credits while a student at Union College before being eligible for graduation.